mikarinneoracle/atp-ords-liquibase-demo/README.md

 <p>
 After making sure the html page works (do a few reloads to the page if necessary) delete resources manually.

-### Part 2 - deploying single page app with ATP, ORDS and APEX using Terraform (oci resource manager stack and JSON)
+### Part 2 - deploying single page app with ATP, ORDS and APEX using Terraform (oci resource manager stack and JSON) from cloud shell
 <p>
 Open oci cloud shell